-Two men whom the New York Post labeled “Bag Men,” in a front-page photo shortly after April’s fatal Boston Marathon bomb attack, have sued the newspaper for libel.
+Two men, whom the New York Post labeled “Bag Men”after the fatal Boston Marathon bomb attack, sued the newspaper for libel.

-Barhoum and Zaimi had gone to the Boston Marathon as spectators.
-They left shortly after the winners crossed the finish line, which was about two hours before a pair of homemade pressure-cooker bombs exploded, killing three people and injuring more than 260.
+Barhoum and Zaimi went to the Boston Marathon as spectators.
+They left shortly after the winners crossed the finish line — about two hours before a pair of homemade pressure-cooker bombs exploded, killing three people and injuring more than 260.
 Like the rest of the world, Barhoum and Zaimi learned of the bombings on television.

 The New York Post delivered a different impression.
-In its story on Thursday, April 18, the newspaper carried the “Bag Men” tagline to America.
-The article carefully stated that investigators “are circulating photos of two men spotted chatting near the finish line,” combined with a photo of Barhoum and Zaimi baring the tagline “Bag Men” — which packed an accusatory punch.
+On Thursday, April 18, the newspaper ran with the “Bag Men” tagline on the front page.
+The article stated that investigators “are circulating photos of two men spotted chatting near the finish line,” combined with a photo of Barhoum and Zaimi.

-The civil lawsuit filed in Massachusetts seeks unspecified monetary damages and names the New York Post and five journalists as defendants.
+The civil lawsuit, filed in Massachusetts, seeks unspecified damages and names the New York Post, plus five journalists, as defendants.
 Barhoum and Zaimi accuse the newspaper of publishing “photographic images, together with false, inflammatory and libelous assertions concerning plaintiffs’ involvement in the April 15, 2013 Boston Marathon bombing.”
-The complaint generally sticks to a straight up recitation of the facts in the case.
-The New York Post is described in the suit as “One of the most widely circulated and influential newspapers in the country”, and the suit states that they acted negligently in their reporting.

-The two brothers were accused of having killed a police officer at the Massachusetts Institute of Technology and engaging in a gun battle with police in Watertown, Massachusetts, that night.
-Tamerlan, 26, died in the fight, while Dzhokhar, 19, was arrested on April 19 after a day-long manhunt that locked down much of the Boston area.
+The two brothers allegedly killed a police officer at MIT and engaged in a gunbattle with police in Watertown.
+Tamerlan, 26, died in the fight.
+Dzhokhar, 19, was arrested after a day-long manhunt that paralyzed much of Boston.

-Dzhokhar Tsarnaev is now in a prison hospital west of Boston, awaiting trial on charges that carry the threat of the death penalty.
-And the New York Post, it appears, may be paying out big bucks for potentially crossing the defamation/false light line.
+Dzhokhar Tsarnaev is now in a prison hospital awaiting a death penalty trial.
+And the New York Post will probably paybig bucks for potentially crossing the defamation/false light line.